 AJ Pritchard – Strictly professional dancer

-Celebrity MasterChef will start on BBC One in summer 2018 running over a period of six weeks, 12 episodes and will end in a final 90 minute long special featuring the three remaining celebrities.
+Celebrity MasterChef starts on BBC One on 23 August at 8pm.
+It will run for a period of six weeks with 12 episodes and will end in a final 90 minute long special featuring the three remaining celebrities.